scaleway/serverless-scaleway-functions/docs/events.md

 # Events

-With events, you can link your functions with CRON Schedule (time-based) triggers.
+With events, you can link your functions with CRON Schedule (time-based) or NATS (message-based) triggers.

 To do this you can add an `events` key in your function or container as follows: